Belle Davis: Life

 Davis was appearing at venues on the Empire Theatre circuit later that year.
 She was a soprano and her singing was of melodies and her appearance was stately and she had handsome promotional pictures.
-She was light skinned and she was encourage to darken her skin so that she would fit the stereotype of a black entertainer.
+She was light-skinned and she was encourage to darken her skin so that she would fit the stereotype of a black entertainer.
 She appeared with two, sometimes four, African American boys who would add dances and comedy to her songs.
 Two of the boys, both then under ten years old, Irving "Sneeze" Williams and Sonny Jones went on to have their own careers as musicians.
 Through the years, other black boys joined her troupe, including Walter Humphrey, Louis Douglas, and Archie Ware, some of which went on to become stars themselves.

 Davis was known by peers as the "Queen of ragtime singers".
 On 24 January 1902 she made a recording of "The Honeysuckle and the Bee" under the name of "Belle Davis and her Piccaninnies".
 They were back the following month to record "The Rainbow Coon".
 This is the first known recording by a Black woman.
 Davis would tour with this act visiting many of the major cities in England.
 Davis also recorded “Just Because She Made Them Goo-Goo Eyes” and “He Ain’t No Relation O’Mine,” and some are available to listen today as recordings or sheet music.
 She and her troupe also performed in silent movies at least twice in the early years of the 19th century, with at least one being filmed in Germany.
-In June 1904, Belle Davis married singer and actor Troy Floyd, and at some point later, she married music hall and radio comedian Eddie Whaley.
+In June 1904, Davis married singer and actor Troy Floyd, and at some point later, she married music hall and radio comedian Eddie Whaley.